Ensure your data structure enables your goals

 Prominent Clients

-Throughout the last decade I was honored to work with scholars from great institutions with the some of the best humanities departments.
+Over the last decade, I have been honored to work with scholars from leading institutions with some of the best humanities departments.

 Columbia University